Nitishdwivedi01/Personal-Finance-Manager---Easy-Level/README.md

 This project is designed to track personal financial transactions with a focus on learning and practicing:

-File handling with CSV.
+File handling with CSV./
-Date parsing and filtering transactions by date range.
-Handling Income & Expense categories with subcategories.
+Date parsing and filtering transactions by date range./ Handling Income & Expense categories with subcategories./ Avoiding duplicate entries./
-Avoiding duplicate entries.
-Summarizing data to calculate total income, total expenses, and profit/loss.
-The project is modular, allowing you to expand functionality into advanced levels (dashboards, visualizations, database integration, etc.).
+Summarizing data to calculate total income, total expenses, and profit/loss./ The project is modular, allowing you to expand functionality into advanced levels (dashboards, visualizations, database integration, etc.)./

 ⚡ Features Implemented (Easy Level)